Jorge Cortés

 Cymer Corporation Endowed Chair

-Efficient computation of invariance proximity: closed-form error bounds for finite-dimensional Koopman-based models
+The geometry behind invariance proximity: tight error bounds for Koopman-based approximations

 M. Haseli, J. Cortés